Liquidation Process: A step-by-step guide

 Members’ Voluntary Liquidation

-A members’ voluntary liquidation (MVL) is a liquidation process that is voluntarily entered into by a company’s directors and shareholders when the business is still solvent.
+A members’ voluntary liquidation (MVL) involves the liquidation of a company that’s been voluntarily entered into by a company’s directors and shareholders when the business is still solvent.

-An MVL is often used to wind a company up when business is still strong and a profit can be made, or when the company’s owners wish to retire or move on to new things.
+Often used to wind a company up when business is still strong and a profit can be made, or when the company’s owners wish to retire or move on to new things, MVL is the simplest type of company liquidation.

-An MVL is the simplest liquidation process.
 Directors and shareholders come to an agreement, and the company is sold off and liquidated.
-No court orders are involved and profits are divided between shareholders once any last payments to creditors have been made.
+No court orders are involved, and profits are divided between shareholders once any last payments to creditors have been made.

 2. The directors appoint a licensed insolvency practitioner to oversee the liquidation.